Realmonia/Speasy-ver2.0/README.md

 4. In the future, the app will be able to speak out the word you choose and customize the prediction according to the scene.

 ## Support
-Currently this app supports iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 plus.
+Currently this app supports iPhone X. The app will support all different kinds of iPhones in the next release.

 ## FAQ
 * If you encounter a question when building the project, complaining "'GRDBCipher/sqlite3.h' file not found", that is a xcode issue.
 Please go to your xcode and follow: <br>